mirageglobe/swissknife/README.md

 # package information

-there are a number of growing tools that are in "/src" folder. the following is a brief on more useful tools available in this swissknife toolbox.

 jsk-swapfile.sh configures cache pressure for prioritising inode and dentry information lookup. the rational for this is that defined memory, even in instances are finite and often an issue during memory bursts. a way around this, which has been a solution for sometime, is by creating a swapfile. this allows rarely used information to be moved and stored into this file. in the past, harddisks are slow thus swapfile memory performances are nowhere close to ram. nowadays, ssds(solid state harddisks) perform much faster and thus swapfiles are quite reliable. jimmys swapfile basically configures this and creates a basic 1gb swapfile in the root directory of your instance.

 jsk-cm.sh (jimmys configuration manager tool) is a configuration management tool that focuses on compatibility and ease of use. jsk-cm itself is a local configuration manager that "ensures" that either an application or file/folder must exist on the local machine. by default it will not remove applications or files/folders but you can use it to highlight anything that exists but should not be there. it reads a basic jsk-cm file (json format) which specifies the intended state and ensures the target (which can be remote or local) corresponds to the jot file specification. it will automatically install missing applications and highlight ones that already exist." this is still beta mode so refrain from running in production before testing. the script itself is very simple and you should not find any trouble reading it. it is currently aimed for operating only on debian (and in some sense ubuntu).